 Tangible capital assets are stated at cost.
-Assets with a cost less than \$50,000 (2020 - \$5,000) are expensed in the year of acquisition; assets with a cost of \$50,000 (2020 - \$5,000) or more are amortized over their estimated useful lives using the straight-line method.
+Assets with a value less than \$50,000 are expensed in the year of acquisition; assets valued at \$50,000 or more are amortized over their estimated useful lives using the straight-line method.